fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_06.jpg)

-Figure 5.6: Dictionary output of our usa object
+Caption: Dictionary output of our usa object

 In this exercise, you learned how keyword arguments can be used when initializing an object with a class.